Steven Frenda, Ph.D.

 RESEARCH

 I am a social/cognitive psychologist focusing primarily on human memory and suggestion.
-Much of my work revolves around memory distortion in legal contexts (e.g., eyewitness errors), however I also research other causes of wrongful convictions (e.g., false confessions), autobiographical memory, memory for news and political events, stereotypes and other social influences on memory and decision making.
+Much of my past work revolves around: memory distortion in legal contexts (e.g., eyewitness errors), other causes of wrongful convictions (e.g., false confessions), autobiographical memory, memory for news and political events, stereotypes and other social influences on memory and decision making.
+I am also interested in the psychology of cinema and the unique ways film affects cognition, perception, and emotion in audiences.

 SELECTED PUBLICATIONS